-Sales Gap between results and target starting from the first fiscal year, as a result of factors such as delays in developing the potential of new products and changes in the market environment for strategic products.
-Review Although the profit for the final fiscal year was not achieved due to factors such as changes to the business environment, success in the reform of the business structure contributed positively and helped in achieving the target until the second year.
-New business start-ups and creation Not achieved · Delays in developing the potential of new products.
-Increase in profitability and scale of growing areas Not achieved · Despite progress in expanding the sales channels for automotive products, demand fell from the Reflecting second half of fiscal 2018. on the basic · Sluggish demand for aerospace materials due to adjustments in production by the main customers. strategies New growth in existing businesses and change of business mode Achieved
+Review Sales Gap between results and target starting from the first fiscal year, as a result of factors such as delays in developing the potential of new products and changes in the market environment for strategic products.
+Profit Although the profit for the final fiscal year was not achieved due to factors such as changes to the business environment, success in the reform of the business structure contributed positively and helped in achieving the target until the second year.
+Reflecting on the basic strategies New business start-ups and creation > Not achieved Delays in developing the potential of new products.
+Increase in profitability and scale of growing areas > Not achieved Despite progress in expanding the sales channels for automotive products, demand fell from the second half of fiscal 2018.
+Sluggish demand for aerospace materials due to adjustments in production by the main customers.
+New growth in existing businesses and change of business mode > Achieved Optimization of human resources in Japan and abroad.
 Optimization of domestic and overseas production bases, sales structures, etc. Scaling down or withdrawal from unprofitable or low-profitable businesses.